andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-10-gelfands-algebra-chunk-5-powers.md

 Interesting huh?
 Let's continue.

 ## Tricks Arising
-With this in place, we can move on to the fun, useful stuff; the tricks we can slot into our memory banks.
+{% newthought "With this in place," %} we can move on to the fun, useful stuff; the tricks we can slot into our memory banks.

 ### Shorten Things
 The long expression